BornRiot/Python_DjangoDev/README.txt

-This file is used to create thefirst commit to  this project adn be able to track the other resources to br commited.
+This file is used to create the first commit to  this project and be able to track the other resources to be committed later in the project.